Tsuga: Taxonomy

 Mountain hemlock (T. mertensiana) is unusual in the genus in several respects.
-The leaves are less flattened and arranged all round the shoot, and have stomata above as well as below, giving the foliage a glaucous color; and the cones are the longest in the genus, 35–80 mm long and cylindrical rather than ovoid.
+The leaves are less flattened and arranged all round the shoot, and have stomata above as well as below, giving the foliage a glaucous colour; and the cones are the longest in the genus, 35–80 mm long and cylindrical rather than ovoid.
 Some botanists treat it in a distinct genus as Hesperopeuce mertensiana (Bong.)
 Rydb., though it is more generally only considered distinct at the rank of subgenus.

+The oldest fossils attributed to the genus are twigs, known from the Early Cretaceous of Inner Mongolia, China, though their relationship to modern Tsuga is not unambiguous.
+The earliest pollen attributed to the genus is known from the Upper Cretaceous of Poland, dating to around 90 million years ago.
+Abundant remains are only known from Eocene onwards, when the modern Tsuga crown group is thought to have begun to diversify.
+While formerly present in the region Tsuga became extinct in Europe during the Middle Pleistocene epoch around 780-440,000 years ago, due to unfavourable climate change caused by the ongoing Quaternary glaciation.

 Another species, bristlecone hemlock, first described as T. longibracteata, is now treated in a distinct genus Nothotsuga; it differs from Tsuga in the erect (not pendulous) cones with exserted bracts, and male cones clustered in umbels, in these features more closely allied to the genus Keteleeria.

+Phylogeny

+disagreed with earlier studies, which found T. mertensiana to be basal to the rest of the genus.

+A 2021 molecular phylogeny of Tsuga, shown in the cladogram, disagreed with earlier studies, which had considered T. mertensiana to be basal to the rest of the genus.